Choosing a health insurance company can be a daunting task. Here are 6 things to consider when picking a health insurance company.

 Get a Free Health Insurance Quote

 - Get an instant quote for health insurance plans

 - Compare prices from over 300 carriers

 - Find a plan that fits your budget

 No, but healthcare plans offered to you through your employer and online are usually the most affordable options.
 Still, there are alternatives.
 Some professional memberships, including the American Bar Association and Freelancer’s Union offer a limited number of health insurance plans.
 Healthcare startups such as Oscar and Bright Health are another option for consumers.

 Consider whether you are seeking individual coverage, coverage for you and a spouse, or coverage for you and your kids.
 Ask yourself: are you pregnant or expecting to become pregnant within the next year?
 If you’re planning on starting a family, there are a few additional questions you need to ask yourself when selecting your healthcare coverage.

-2. Determine which type of insurance plan — HMO, PPO, EPO, or POS — is best for you.
+2. Determine which type of insurance network — HMO, PPO, EPO, or POS — is best for you.

 3. Compare health plan networks to learn which doctors are covered by each insurance plan option.

 If you love your internist or OB/GYN and would like to continue seeing them, make sure they are in the provider directories for the plan you’re considering.
 You can also ask your doctor if he or she accepts a particular health insurance plan.